Rants and Incendiary Tracts: Contents

 Rants is an anthology book of "rants", with chapters sourced from numerous sources by different authors.
 At no point does the book attempt to explain what a rant is.
 Parfrey gives a prelude on the importance of rants, arguing that "to hold an opinion and dare to express it is the final prerogative of the free man", and that in contemporary times no one spoke their mind.
 Following this is a foreword from Black that expands on the meaning and consequences of these "rants"; Black defines ranters as those who "care so much that they don't care if nobody else cares".

 The book includes 56 rants in total; the rants included in the book are either full texts or excerpts of longer texts.
-The rants are arranged in chronological order from the first entry, an excerpt from The First Blast of the Trumpet Against the Monstruous Regiment of Women by John Knox from 1558, to Hakim Bey's rant against the book itself as "Intellectual S & M Is the Fascism of the 80s" in 1988.
+The rants are arranged in chronological order.
+The first entry is an excerpt from The First Blast of the Trumpet Against the Monstruous Regiment of Women by John Knox from 1558.
+The final rant is Hakim Bey's rant against the book itself as "Intellectual S & M Is the Fascism of the 80s" in 1988.
 Each entry has an explanation giving it context.

 Inclusions range from the well-known to the obscure.
 Most of the inclusions are men, with only three women writers; it also largely focused on the United States.
 The book includes writers of a variety of ideologies; rants from many left-wing and anarchist writers like Bey, Wilhelm Reich, Louis Lingg, and Emmett Grogan.
 It also includes the works of a few far-right writers like Kurt Saxon, Ezra Pound, and Ragnar Redbeard.
 Other writings and authors included are SCUM Manifesto by Valerie Solanas (who attempted to assassinate Andy Warhol), Iranian dictator Ruhollah Khomeini, the Marquis de Sade, and the murderer Carl Panzram.